daveKoala/blog/_pages/bragging.md

+---
+permalink: /brag/
-# Brag Document: Accomplishments & Milestones
+title: "Brag Document: Accomplishments & Milestones"
+---

 _Note: Newest entries are at the top._